oven-sh/bun/docs/cli/build.md

 ---

 - `node`
 - For generating bundles that are intended to be run by Node.js.
-Prioritizes the `"node"` export condition when resolving imports.
+Prioritizes the `"node"` export condition when resolving imports, and outputs `.mjs`.
 In the future, this will automatically polyfill the `Bun` global and other built-in `bun:*` modules, though this is not yet implemented.

 {% /table %}